bigbluebutton/bigbluebutton/docs/docs/new-features.md

 If you are using bbb-install to configure your servers, be aware that starting with BigBlueButton 2.6's version of bbb-install by default we install a local TURN server.
 For more information: https://github.com/bigbluebutton/bbb-install/pull/579 and https://docs.bigbluebutton.org/administration/turn-server

+#### Changing the default setting `guestPolicyExtraAllowOptions`

+Starting with BigBlueButton 2.7.0-beta.3 we are hiding by default a couple extra options in the guest approve panel.
+'Allow all authenticated users' and 'Allow all guests' options will be hidden unless you override the option `app.public.guestPolicyExtraAllowOptions` in `bbb-html5` config file `settings.yml`.
+These extra options were not relevant to the vast majority of the use cases and when hidden, the interface becomes much simpler.

 ### Development

 For information on developing in BigBlueButton, see [setting up a development environment for 2.7](/development/guide).